codeface-io/LSPService/README.md

 ## What?

-The Language Service Host (LSH) is an app that locally hosts a web service (the "Language Service") which then allows editors and IDEs to use local [LSP language servers](https://langserver.org) simply via WebSockets.
+The Language Service Host (LSH) is an app that locally hosts a web service (the Language Service) which then allows editors and IDEs to use local [LSP language servers](https://langserver.org) simply via WebSockets:

 ![LanguageServiceHost](https://raw.githubusercontent.com/flowtoolz/LanguageServiceHost/master/Documentation/language_service_host_idea.jpg)

+This project might appear biased towards Swift, because I use mainly the [Swift language server (sourcekit-lsp)](https://github.com/apple/sourcekit-lsp) as my example language server, and the LSH is itself written in Swift.
+However: **The LSH runs on macOS and Linux and can connect to all language servers**.

 ## Why?

 The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) is the present and future of software development tools.
-But leveraging it for my own tool project turned out to be more difficult than expected.
+But leveraging it for my own tool project turned out to be difficult.

-Most of all, I want to distribute my tool via the Mac App Store, so it must be sandboxed, which makes it impossible to deal with language servers directly or with any other "tooling" of the tech world.
+Most of all, I want to distribute my tool via the Mac App Store, so it must be sandboxed, which makes it impossible to directly deal with language servers or any other "tooling" of the tech world.

-So I thought: What if a language server was simply a local web service?
-Possible benefits:
+So I thought: **What if a language server was simply a local web service?** Possible benefits:

+* **Editors don't need to install, locate, launch and talk to all the different language server executables.**
 * **On macOS, editors can be sandboxed and probably even be distributed via the App Store.**
-* **Editors don't need to locate, install, run and talk to language servers.**
 * In the future, the Language Service could be a machine's central place for managing LSP language servers, through a CLI and/or through a web front end.
 * Even further down the road, running the Language Service on actual web servers might have interesting applications, in particular where LSP is used for static code analysis or remote inspection.